This post is part of the series on Deep Learning for Beginners, which consists of the following tutorials :

 Loading a Model in Keras

-import keras import numpy as np from keras.applications import vgg16, inception_v3, resnet50, mobilenet #Load the VGG model vgg_model = vgg16.VGG16(weights='imagenet') #Load the Inception_V3 model inception_model = inception_v3.InceptionV3(weights='imagenet') #Load the ResNet50 model resnet_model = resnet50.ResNet50(weights='imagenet') #Load the MobileNet model mobilenet_model = mobilenet.MobileNet(weights='imagenet')
+import numpy as np # import the models for further classification experiments from tensorflow.keras.applications import ( vgg16, resnet50, mobilenet, inception_v3 ) # init the models vgg_model = vgg16.VGG16(weights='imagenet') inception_model = inception_v3.InceptionV3(weights='imagenet') resnet_model = resnet50.ResNet50(weights='imagenet') mobilenet_model = mobilenet.MobileNet(weights='imagenet')

 Loading and pre-processing an image